{eac}ObjectCache Extension Plugin

 Settings

-Once installed and activated options for this extension will show in the 'Tools' or 'Object Cache' tab of {eac}Doojigger settings.
+Once installed and activated options for this extension will show in the 'Object Cache' tab of {eac}Doojigger settings.

 Top